 The payment of the Termination Indemnity shall be contingent on meeting the following conditions: Achievement of at least 50% of the annual objectives for the past year.
-These objectives are established annually by the Board of Directors, at the proposal of the Remuneration Committee, but are not made public for reasons of confidentiality.
-They principally represent operational milestones linked to the development of research and development projects, the conduct of operations and the development of the Company in general.
+These objectives both of quantitative and qualitative nature, are established annually by the Board of Directors, at the proposal of the Remuneration Committee, but are not made public for reasons of confidentiality.
+They principally represent operational milestones linked to the development of research and development projects, funding options to ensure the viability of the Company, the conduct of operations and the development of the Company in general.